bosagora/docs-bosagora-io/new-to-bosagora/how-to-purchase-boa.md

+---
-# How to Purchase BOA
+title: How to Purchase BOA
+metaTitle: How to purchase BOA
+---

 > **Note**: We are not offering investment advice.
 Please conduct your own research and due diligence, or consult a financial professional before making any investment decisions.